-A: You are receiving a Proxy Statement and proxy card from us because you own shares of our common stock.
-This Proxy Statement describes a proposal on which we would like you, as a stockholder, to vote.
-It also gives you information on this proposal so that you can make an informed decision.
+A: You are receiving a Proxy Statement and proxy card from us because our board of directors is soliciting your proxy to vote your shares at the annual meeting.
+This Proxy Statement describes issues on which we would like you, as a stockholder, to vote.
+It also gives you information on these issues so that you can make an informed decision.

-When you sign the proxy card, you appoint Donald A. Miller, CFA, our Chief Executive Officer, and Robert E. Bowers, our Chief Financial Officer, as your representatives at the Annual Meeting.
+When you vote by using the Internet, by telephone, or by signing and returning the proxy card, you appoint Donald A. Miller, CFA, our Chief Executive Officer, and Robert E. Bowers, our Chief Financial Officer, as your representatives at the Annual Meeting.
 Messrs.
-Miller and Bowers will vote your shares at the Annual Meeting as you have instructed them on the proxy card.
+Miller and Bowers will vote your shares at the Annual Meeting as you have instructed them or if an issue that is not on the proxy card comes up for vote, in accordance with their best judgment.
 This way, your shares will be voted whether or not you attend the Annual Meeting.
 Even if you plan to attend the Annual Meeting, it is a good idea to complete, sign and return your proxy card, vote by telephone or vote over the Internet in advance of the Annual Meeting just in case your plans change.